-For organisational purposes the school functions in three parts: Primary School (Y1-6), Middle School (Y7-10) and Senior School (Y11-13).
+For organisational purposes the school functions in three parts: Primary School (Y1-6), Middle School - (Y7-10) and Senior School (Y11-13).

-The primary school is further broken down into three syndicate teams: Aroha team (Y1-2), Manahau team (Y3-4) and Tumanako team (Y5-6).
+The primary school is further broken down into three syndicate teams:

+Aroha team (Y1-2), Manahau team (Y3-4) and Tumanako team (Y5-6).
 Children's assemblies, curriculum planning, moderation of assessment etc. occur both within each team and staff-wide.
 Each team is led by a team leader.

-The middle school is further broken down into two syndicate teams: Whakapono Team (Year 7-8) and the Year 9-10 team.
+The middle school is further broken down into two syndicate teams:

+Whakapono Team (Y7-8) and the Tupuranga Team (Y9-10).

-The senior school is further broken down into curriculum areas.
+The senior school - Kotahi Team, is further broken down into curriculum areas.
 Each area is managed by either a head of department or teacher in charge.
 In years 11 to 13, a principal's nominee oversees the NZQA framework that is responsible for delivery of the NCEA qualification.